Company

 OxyMem MABR will perform well in any environment where these challenges arise:

-- Energy neutrality is a goal
+- Energy neutrality/ low process emissions and/or sustainability is a goal

 - Existing treatment system is overloaded